A simple learning agent interacting with an agent-based market model: Introduction

+Reactive programming is a method of solving problems by manipulating or reacting to events in data streams generated by asynchronous observers using functional programming.
+Observables are the emitters of events in a data stream and can asynchronously emit events.
+There are a variety of reactive software implementations; we use Rocket.jl \cite{JuliaLang,Rocketjl} where actors \cite{hewitt2011actormodel} subscribe to an observable, and when a new event occurs in the data stream, the observable emits this event, and the actors consume this data and can act based on that event.
+In an event-driven ABM, the observable emits the current state of the LOB; the data stream consists of the states of the LOB through time.
+When the LOB is updated, the observable emits this as an event, and the actors - in this work, the minimal intelligence agents - can reactively trade based on the agent specification rules.

-A reactive ABM lends itself to extending current ABM models in two ways, namely: a fundamentally different model of time, and a fully decentralised control logic \cite{crafa2021agent}.
-In most of the current research, the ABMs that are used to model financial markets use a synchronous model of time - that is, the model progresses through a sequence of global iterations where the agents are modelled as functions that are called in each of these iterations \cite{crafa2021agent}.
-In many of these market models, the market is cleared using sequences of market clearing events that batch orders together, and then execute these as batches against the order book, or each other. \citet{crafa2021agent} argues that this is not conducive to modelling financial agents as agents may respond to the same event at different times.
-For example, one trader may be able to respond quickly to a large increase in the price of a particular stock price while another may have to unwind other positions to participate in the sudden increase.
-In a reactive system, the agents can operate in parallel and update their independent state based on the state of the system \cite{crafa2021agent}.
-They are also allowed to act whenever they deem it most appropriate.
+A reactive ABM lends itself to extending current ABM models in two novel ways: a fundamentally different model of time, and a fully decentralised control logic \cite{crafa2021agent}.
+In most of the current research, the ABMs that are used to model financial markets use a synchronous model of time where the model progresses through a sequence of global iterations where the agents are modelled as functions that are called in each of these iterations \cite{crafa2021agent}.

-\citet{daniel2006asynchronous} demonstrated that the dynamics of the ABM can change depending on whether the agents trade synchronously or asynchronously\footnote{When agents trade synchronously, at each point in time all the agents send in their orders and update their state, however, when agents trade asynchronously they may place an order, hold, or be inactive \cite{aloud2017modeling}.}. \citet{aloud2017modeling} built an ABM of the foreign exchange (FX) market using agents that trade asynchronously, and was able to closely approximate the stylised facts of the market.
-This adds an important additional level of realism, but the market clearing mechanism still operated synchronously as at each time step all the agents' market orders are executed sequentially and all the limit orders are cleared.
-Here we decouple the matching engine and the model management system to ensure that the agents are simulated in a continuous double auction with no synchronous market clearing.
-This has the added benefit of allowing us to add in additional agent classes that can interact with existing agents.
+Giles \cite{daniel2006asynchronous} demonstrated that the dynamics of the ABM can change depending on whether the agents trade synchronously or asynchronously.
+When agents trade synchronously, at each time point, all the agents are polled and then send in their orders and update their state.
+However, when agents trade asynchronously, they may place an order, hold, or be inactive.
+Aloud {\it et al.} \cite{aloud2017modeling} built an ABM of the foreign exchange (FX) market using agents that trade asynchronously and was able to closely approximate the stylised facts of the market.
+Asynchronous trading adds an important additional level of realism.
+However, the market clearing mechanism still operated synchronously since at each time step, all the agents' market orders were executed sequentially, and all the limit orders were cleared.